Universal Liouville action as a renormalized volume and its gradient flow: Universal Liouville action as renormalized volume

 \begin{proof} By Definition \ref{df:RenormalizedVolume}, Remark \ref{remark:VRdefinition} and Theorem \ref{thm:Schl\"afliformula}, we can express $\delta V_R$ as the integral of smooth 2-forms in $\O, \O^*$, so that at points where the respective Epstein--Poincar\'e maps are immersions these forms are given by the pullback of the form

 by the respective Epstein--Poincar\'e map.
-Following \cite[Section 6]{KrasnovSchlenker_CMP} this pullback is expressed precisely as $-\frac 14 (\delta \hat H + \frac 12 \brac{\delta \hat \I, \hat \II_0} )\,\dd \hat a$.
-As points where the Epstein--Poincar\'e maps are immersions are dense in $\O, \O^*$, and by the piecewise regularity of $E$ and of its shape operator (Lemma~\ref{lem:formextension}) we have that all forms discussed vary continuously, we have then that the result follows. \end{proof}
+Following \cite[Section 6]{KrasnovSchlenker_CMP} this pullback is expressed precisely as $-\frac 14 \left(\delta \hat H + \frac 12 \brac{\delta \hat \I, \hat \II_0} \right)\dd \hat a$.
+As points where the Epstein--Poincar\'e maps are immersions are dense in $\O, \O^*$, and by the piecewise regularity of $E$ and of its shape operator (Lemma~\ref{lem:formextension}) then all forms discussed vary continuously, and the result follows. \end{proof}